-PT Responses – Immunocompromised
+PT Responses – Immunocompromised Students and Return to School

 (September 2020)

 Request: From Peggy Orbasli August 282020:

 What guidance are other jurisdictions using to support back to school plans for immunocompromised students.
 For example, are there any documents created for schools to use or are there any forms created to be used by health care providers to guide safe return to school for this population?